Nutrition Facts Label Changes FAQs

 Based on the mandate of the dual panel requirement, companies may opt to reformulate or adjust their packaging based on the % of daily values being shown.
 Some claims and romance copy may also want to be or need to be required to be adjusted accordingly.

-Will the USDA ruling effect the current regulation?
+Will the USDA ruling affect the current regulation?

 The USDA version is currently under review by the White House and no timeframe has been given for the disposition.
 But, the USDA has recently announced that it is proposing to amend the nutrition labeling regulations for meat and poultry products to parallel the FDA changes.